SerenityOS/serenity/Documentation/FAQ.md

 ## Why is the system 32-bit?

-That's what Andreas was most familiar with when starting out.
-There's some interest in supporting 64-bit systems and that will eventually happen, but it's just another feature.
+The system was originally 32-bit only, since that's what Andreas was most familiar with when starting out.
+Nowadays, there is a 64-bit port as well (Intel/AMD x86\_64)

 ## I did a `git pull` and now the build is broken!
 What do I do?